tinymce/tinymce-docs/how-to-guides/cloud-deployment-guide/editor-and-features.md

 {{site.cloudname}} is the easiest way to integrate {{site.productname}} and upgrade to premium plugins.

 {{site.cloudname}} can be used without an API key.
-Refer to the [Introduction & getting started ]({{site.baseurl}}/general-configuration-guide) guide for more information.
 Sign up for an API key and update the script tag to use premium plugins or avoid the in-editor developer warning.

 All {{site.cloudname}} accounts include a free, pre-configured {{site.cloudname}} image proxy service.
-This setup uses the [Image tools]({{site.baseurl}}/plugins/opensource/imagetools/) plugin.
+This setup uses the [Image tools]({{site.baseurl}}/plugins-ref/opensource/imagetools/) plugin.

 ## Integrating TinyMCE for the first time